This post was originally written in July 2017. I revised it in March 2023.

 Why is the same descriptor used of the continent as a whole and each individual realm?
 It seems unclear, but maybe it as a fractal thing: each part has the same shape as the whole.

 As I said, the commentary on this is substantial, and I won’t try to translate it all.
 But there are some useful details.
-First, it says that “all” here refers to the six nations apart from Videha, which seems reasonable.
-Then it says that each of the nations intersects with Videha, which was at the middle like a canopy (vitānasadisaṃ).
+First, it says that “all” here refers to the six nations apart from Reṇu’s, with which each of the nations intersects at the middle like a canopy (vitānasadisaṃ).
 It then goes on to explain why this arrangement was useful.
 But the image that struck me was that of a canopy or umbrella.
 It must be something like this:

 Specifically, the verses start logically in the east with the rising sun at Kaliṅga.
 They then proceed logically in a clockwise direction (padakkhiṇā) through Assaka, Avanti, and Sovīra.
 Next is Videha, followed by Aṅga, with Kāsi at the end.
 Thus the verses seem as if they originally proceeded in a clockwise direction for the six kingdoms and placed Kāsi in the middle.